-The launch of this competition is part of USDA's overall strategy to promote the use of wood as a green building material, and the competition requires that the winning project team source a share of materials from rural, domestic manufacturers and domestic, sustainably managed forests in order to jumpstart new production and economic opportunities in rural America.
+The launch of the competition came as part of USDA's overall strategy to promote the use of wood as a green building material, and the competition required the winning project team to source a share of materials from rural, domestic manufacturers and domestic, sustainably managed forests in order to jumpstart new production and economic opportunities in rural America.

-The US government has really got behind the timber industry in recent years with USDA's Forest Service also partnering with WoodWorks to provide outreach and technical support for architects and engineers of wood construction.
+It is clear the U.S government has really got behind the timber industry in recent years with USDA's Forest Service also partnering with WoodWorks to provide outreach and technical support for architects and engineers of wood construction.